 3. As chicken and turkey breast meat is very lean, it is among the best protein sources.

-When baked or roasted, chicken and turkey also contain vitamins, which ensures heart protection.
-When baked or roasted, chicken and turkey breast provides 30 grams of protein per 3.5 oz serving.
+When baked or roasted, chicken and turkey also contain vitamins, which ensure heart protection.
+In addition, when baked or roasted, chicken and turkey breast provides 30 grams of protein per 3.5 oz serving.
 This is why bodybuilders’ first choice is to train for lean muscle mass and fat loss before a competition.

 4. Fish can be a great high-protein food to build muscle if you make the right choices.